etsryn/Linear-Regression/Predictive Learning Model 2/README.md

 - `train_data.xlsx`: Dataset used for training the model.
 - `test_data.xlsx`: Dataset used for testing and validating the model.
 - `linear_prediction.py`: Python script containing the code to train the model, make predictions, and evaluate performance.
+- `model_application.py`: Python script containing the code to use model on the base of the saved model
+- `model_plot_all_direction.py`: Python script containing the code that generates and saves the Surface of Regression `SOR` and showcasing in all directions in form of (`.gif`)
+- `model_plot_bi_direction.py`: Python script containing the code that generates and saves the Surface of Regression `SOR` and showcasing 2 alternating directions in form of (`.gif`)
 - `linear_regression_model.pkl`: Trained model, serialized and saved using **Pickle** to allow reuse without re-training.

 ---